Overview

 - Start by reading

-- Don’t prematurely add a backend unless you need shared state
+- Don’t add a backend unless you need shared state